woocommerce/woocommerce/tests/e2e/core-tests/README.md

   - `runOrderRefundTest` - Merchant can refund an order
   - `runOrderApplyCouponTest` - Merchant can apply a coupon to an order
   - `runMerchantOrdersCustomerPaymentPage` - Merchant can visit the customer payment page
+  - `runOrderSearchingTest` - Merchant can search for order via different terms

 ### Shopper